Hands up who loves serial killers, vampires, and cannibals?!

 In total the tour ran for just under one and a half hours, but it was honestly so interesting I really didn’t want it to finish!
 I could rant on and on and on for thousands of words about the tour, the tales Golden told us, and the dark history of Krakow, but I’ll save my own energy and your time and simply summarise one or two.

 The Role of the Executioner

 Back in the day, as was the case in almost all countries in the world, capital punishment was legal and super common.
 And obviously where there’s execution there has to be an executioner, right?!

 In Poland, Chief Executioner or Chopper of Heads or whatever you want to call it wasn’t exactly a profession you can just fall into.
-It wasn’t the most desired of jobs, and was passed down from father to son.
+It wasn’t the most sought-after of jobs and was passed down from father to son.
 So yeah, if your Daddy killed people for a living then you better get your little tush down to the forest and start practicing on mice and voles because boy, by the time you come of age you’ll be chopping heads off like there’s no tomorrow!

 From the age of 9 sons of executioners were encouraged to “go to work” with their fathers and practice their trade by torturing innocent animals.
 By 11 they’re expected to kill them.
 By the age of 21, they’re expected to have carried out their very first human execution.
 Their first execution is the responsibility of their father, so if they fail and it isn’t a clean cut, then their father has to shoulder the blame.And can you guess what would happen to an executioner who failed his job?!
 Click To Tweet

 Well, the city council or whoever it is toddles on over to the local jail, gathers together all of the inmates on death lots so one of them would ultimately become responsible for the deaths of all their new jail buddies.